 Liabilities represent the amount of monies or other resources that are likely to be paid by the NRC as the result of a transaction or event that has already occurred.
-No liability can be paid by the NRC absent an appropriation.
+Liabilities cannot be paid by the NRC without an appropriation.
 Liabilities for which an appropriation has not been enacted are classified as "Liabilities Not Covered by Budgetary Resources."
-Also, the NRC liabilities arising from sources other than contracts can be abrogated by the Government acting in its sovereign capacity.